-For the Boy Scout ranks of Tenderfoot, Second Class, First Class, Star, Life, and Eagle Scout and for Eagle Palms, a Scout must
+For the Scouts BSA ranks of Tenderfoot, Second Class, First Class, Star, Life, and Eagle Scout and for Eagle Palms, a Scout must

 “Demonstrate Scout spirit by living the Scout Oath and Scout Law. “